GERD in New Jersey, NJ

-Acid reflux can sometimes actually contribute to sinusitis!
-That is to say, the acid can travel all the way up to your nose and sinuses (for instance, while you are lying down asleep), and this acid can inflame the nose and sinus linings.
+When Acid reflux occurs, it can sometimes actually contribute to sinusitis!
+That is to say, the acid can travel all the way up to your nose and sinuses (for instance, while you are lying down asleep), and this acid can inflame the nose and irritate the lining.
 This problem is more common in children — but it may also be seen in adults.

 What causes GERD?

-There is a one-way valve near the top of the stomach.
+There is a one-way valve near the top of the stomach, this is because ideally, things should go from the esophagus into the stomach and not the other way around.
 Stomach acid can escape through a weakened valve and travel up the esophagus — even up to the voice box and throat — and produce the symptoms listed above.